MicrosoftDocs/Viva/Viva/engage/engage-ai-summarization.md

 ## Control access to AI Summarization services

-By default, Viva Engage networks enable AI Summarization to process threads for all users.
-However, only premium users with a Microsoft Viva Suite license can access the enhancements that AI Summarization provides.
+By default, Viva Engage enables AI Summarization to process threads for all users in the network.
+However, only premium users with a Microsoft Viva Suite license can access the summaries and other enhancements that AI Summarization provides.

 Engage admins can turn off AI Summarization in the Viva [feature access management platform](/viva/manage-access-policies).
 From this platform, admins use access policies to control which users, groups, and networks have access to Viva Engage features.
 You can have multiple user and group policies for AI Summarization, but only one network policy is permitted per tenant.